Kealba

 Educational attainment in Kealba aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 23.0%, significantly lower than Greater Melbourne's average of 37.0%.
+The area has lower university qualification rates at 23.0%, significantly below Greater Melbourne's average of 37.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 17.1%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 31.6% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 20.6%.
-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 31.6% of residents aged 15+ holding such qualifications, including advanced diplomas (11.0%) and certificates (20.6%).

 Frequently Asked Questions - Education